LA3QMA/tciscan/README.md

 ## Overview

-tciscan is a cross platform memory scan plugin for Expert Electronics SunSDR
+tciscan is a cross platform memory scan plugin for Expert Electronics SunSDR2 (<https://eesdr.com/en/>

-tciscan reads the memoryfile from SunSDR and scans trough them.
+tciscan reads the memoryfile from SunSDR2 and scans trough them.

 #### Features
 * Scan when signal disappears